 - 1/2 pound bacon, cut crosswise into ¼-inch pieces (See Chef’s Note)

 - 2 large carrots, peeled (the fatter, the better for spiralizing)

 - 1 medium lime

 - 2 tbsp chopped Italian parsley

 Preheat oven to 400°F on convection mode (or 425°F on regular mode), with the rack in the middle position.

 While the oven is heating up, toss the bacon bits into a large skillet and heat to medium.
 Cook, stirring occasionally until all the fat is rendered and the bacon is crispy, about 15 minutes.

 While the bacon is turning into crunchy porky bits, spiralize the sweet potatoes, carrots, and onion.
-To ensure success, make sure you’ve got thick vegetables (at least 1½ inches in diameter) and make sure the ends are sliced smoothly and evenly.
+To ensure success, make sure you’ve got thick ’n girthy veggies (at least 1 & 1/2 inches in diameter) and make sure the ends are sliced smoothly and evenly.